-6. For the purpose of this HKSIR:

-- a.
+- 4. This HKSIR provides standards that address those aspects of the reporting accountants' exercise that require the reporting accountants to perform procedures directly, for example risk assessment procedures.
+It also provides guidance on the application of HKSAs to the reporting accountants' exercise. - 5.
+For the purpose of this HKSIR: - a.
 "Underlying Financial Statements" refers to special purpose audited financial statements prepared solely in connection with the investment circular.
-Underlying Financial Statements may comprise a single set of special purpose financial statements of the entity, the contents of which are consistent with the historical financial information set out in the investment circular.
-Alternatively, Underlying Financial Statements may comprise two or more sets of special purpose financial statements at the intermediate holding company level which together form the basis of the historical financial information set out in the investment circular.
+Underlying Financial Statements may comprise a single set of special purpose financial statements of the entity, the contents of which are consistent with the Historical Financial Information set out in the investment circular.
+Alternatively, Underlying Financial Statements may comprise two or more sets of special purpose financial statements at the intermediate holding company level which together form the basis of the Historical Financial Information set out in the investment circular.
 Underlying Financial Statements and the auditor's report thereon would normally be dated the same date as the accountants' report. - b.
-"Previously Issued Financial Statements" refers to previously issued financial statements of the entity and/or its subsidiaries upon which the historical financial information as shown in the investment circular may in certain circumstances be based.
+"Previously Issued Financial Statements" refers to previously issued financial statements of the entity and/or its subsidiaries upon which the Historical Financial Information as shown in the investment circular may in certain circumstances be based.
 Since they have been issued for a purpose other than in connection with the investment circular, Previously Issued Financial Statements and the auditor's report thereon would be dated earlier than the date of the accountants' report. - c.
-"Historical Financial Statements" is used in this HKSIR to refer to the financial statements upon which the historical financial information in the investment circular is based.
+"Historical Financial Statements" refers to the financial statements upon which the Historical Financial Information in the investment circular is based.
 Historical Financial Statements most commonly take the form of "Underlying Financial Statements".
 Alternatively, in certain circumstances Historical Financial Statements may take the form of Previously Issued Financial Statements or other unaudited financial information. - d.
-"Historical Financial Information" refers to the financial information as shown in the accountants' report included in the investment circular. - e.
 The terms "entity", "Company", "issuer" or "listing applicant" refer to the reporting entity preparing the subject investment circular.
 In the case of an investment circular prepared for a purpose that involves a proposed acquisition transaction, the term "entity" refers to the subject of the proposed transaction, that is, the target company or target business.